Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 |Mechanical Sweeper||Removes debris|

-Every type of artificial grass sports field must be cared for differently.
+It’s important to remember that every type of artificial turf sports field must be cared for differently.
 Why?
-Areas of high traffic impact the athlete’s performance and safety on the field.
+Because areas of high traffic impact the athlete’s performance and safety on the field (and every sport has a different area of high traffic).
 Having a field maintenance plan to care for these high-traffic areas is important for the durability and longevity of your sports field.
-This way you can maintain areas on your sports field that are used more than other areas and are more likely to become weak.
-Discover what areas on your field to pay attention to and what sports field maintenance technique we recommend you use to stop those areas from becoming an issue.

 |Sports Field Maintenance Techniques||Sports Field Maintenance Technique Description|